Ira Sohn: Coatue's Laffont sees Liberty Global's stock price climbing

 He said the huge popularity in video streaming service Netflix will force homeowners to upgrade their broadband.

-Laffont described Liberty Global’s business as “awesome” and praised John Malone, the chairman of the board.
+Laffont described Liberty Global’s business as “awesome” and praised the company’s chief executive, John Malone.

 Laffont said he sees a chance that Vodafone could buy Liberty Global, saying: “We think that merger will happen, it is just a question of time.”
 He said it would be a good geographic fit, saying the companies would complement each other in Europe.